JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Building Semantically-Enhanced Codecs

+Some other valid choices for \(L_\text{dist}\) include the \(L^2\) loss (essentially optimizing PSNR directly), or MS-SSIM~\cite{wang2003multiscale}.
+The GAN term is based on the standard conditional GAN formulation Eq.~\ref{sem_CGAN_loss}:

+where \(D\) is the discriminator that maximizes this loss term during training while \(F\) minimizes it.
+The expectation is estimated through mini batch sample mean.}

+\ch{To stabilize training and enhance visual quality, one typically supplements GAN loss with auxiliary loss terms.
+VGG \cite{johnson2016perceptual} loss computes feature space distance and is formulated as

+where \(V^{(i)}\) denotes the \(i\)th layer with \(M_i\) elements in the VGG network with a total of \(N\) layers \cite{simonyan2014very}.
+The GAN feature matching loss \cite{wang2018high} is formulated similarly and has been shown to lead to improved quality when used alongside the VGG loss.

+where \chh{\(D^{(i)}\)} is the \(i\)th layer with \(M_i^{(D)}\) elements in the GAN discriminator with a total of \(N^{(D)}\) layers.} \chh{The feature matching loss differs from the VGG loss mainly in that the former computes distance in the feature space of the GAN's discriminator, whereas the latter does so in that of a pre-trained, off-the-shelf VGG network.} \chh{We used both VGG loss and GAN feature matching loss for our experiments.}

-We empirically found it ideal to train the model in separate stages instead of in one stage with a weighted combination of all loss terms.
-The strategy is described in the following subsection.
+\chh{To best optimize for joint perception-distortion performance, we empirically found it ideal to train the model in separate stages with each stage involving only some loss terms instead of in one stage with all loss terms.} The strategy is described in the following subsection.